-Before coming to Lumina, Taylor worked at EducationCounsel, where she spent nearly six years advising organizations, institutions, and foundations on ways to achieve their goals in the nation’s complex K-12 and higher education policy and practice environment.
-She advised several postsecondary institutions and organizations on race-conscious practices, including deep involvement in U.S. Supreme Court advocacy related to Fisher v.
-University of Texas at Austin.
+Before coming to Lumina, Taylor worked at EducationCounsel, where she advised organizations, institutions, and foundations and wrote on equity, quality, and attainment.
+She worked with several postsecondary institutions and organizations on race-conscious practices, including deep involvement in U.S. Supreme Court advocacy related to the Fisher and other admissions cases.
 During this time, she worked with Lumina on new federal policy approaches to quality assurance and served as an advisor for Lumina’s racial equity project.

 Terri earned a bachelor’s degree, with distinction, in American studies and religious studies from the University of Virginia and a law degree from Georgetown University Law Center.
 She started her career in education as a Peace Corps volunteer, teaching English as a second language in Kyrgyzstan